⚖️ Constitutional Framework — Key Articles

 95Deputy Speaker performs Speaker's duties when office is vacant; if both offices vacant, President appoints a member as Speaker

-96Speaker does NOT preside while a removal resolution against them is under consideration; may speak and participate; can vote only in case of a tie (not in first instance)
+96Speaker does NOT preside while a removal resolution against them is under consideration; may speak and participate; on such resolution the Speaker votes in the first instance (like an ordinary member) but NOT in case of equality of votes — opposite of the normal Article 100 rule

 100Speaker does NOT vote in the first instance; exercises casting vote only if votes are equally divided